mariellefoster/marf-books/recommendations.md

 #### Sarah Pinsker: And Then There Were (N-One)
 	Novella about a murder mystery thriller where a character goes to a conference of selves from different timelines. https://uncannymagazine.com/article/and-then-there-were-n-one/

+#### Becky Chambers: Record of a Spaceborn Few
+	Third book in the same world as “Long Way…”, can be read stand alone.
+So lovely, wonderful, human, and for me got at the questions of who am I in the universe and where do we go now that we’re here?